- Home Inspection Continuing Education in Washington State

 Home Inspection Continuing Education in Washington State

-For all licensed home inspectors in Washington State, the Washington State Department of Licensing adheres to the following criteria, which they have published online in their “Frequently Asked Questions and Answers for Home Inspectors and Consumers.”You will need at least 24 hours of approved continuing education to renew your license every two years.
+For all licensed home inspectors in Washington State, the Washington State Department of Licensing adheres to the following criteria, which they have published online in their “Frequently Asked Questions and Answers for Home Inspectors and Consumers.”You will need at least 24 hours of approved continuing education, CE for short, to renew your license every two years.

 What are the Continuing Education Requirements for Home Inspectors